“If you hear a voice within you say you cannot paint, then by all means paint and that voice will be silenced.” ~Vincent Van Gogh

 About Benjamin Fishel

-Ben Fishel is a transpersonal psychotherapist.
-He has a background in neuroscience, counseling and existential psychotherapy and is on a mission to help people improve their mental health with cognitive science and spirituality.
-Ben offers online therapy worldwide (with the exception of Canada & the U.S.).
-You can book a FREE 15-minute call to see if you’d like to work with him—and don’t forget to follow him on Facebook for more of his essays.
+Ben Fishel is a counsellor and psychotherapist.
+He has a background in neuroscience, counselling and existential psychotherapy and is on a mission to help people improve their mental health with cognitive science and spirituality.
+Ben offers a telehealth counseling service worldwide (with the exception of Canada & the U.S.).
+Don’t forget to follow him on Facebook for more of his essays!